Summer Session Appointment Procedures

 Compensation for AN Faculty: AN faculty will be compensated on the basis of regular payroll conventions for the appointment period.

-Partial Month Pay for AY and AN Faculty: For any summer appointment period that contains a partial month, e.g., May 16-31 or August 1-15, the pay will be calculated based upon the number of actual days within the partial month appointment.
-This means the amount to be paid is based upon a daily rate, multiplied by the number of calendar days during the partial month appointment period.
+Partial Month Pay for AY and AN Faculty: For any summer appointment period that contains a partial month, e.g., May 16-31 or August 1-15, the pay will be calculated based upon the number of actual days within the partial month of the appointment.
+The amount to be paid is based upon a daily rate.
+The daily rate is the monthly salary divided by the number of calendar days during the partial month period.
+The daily rate is multiplied by the number of days worked in the partial month.

 In all cases, the summer salary rate cannot be lower than the minimum salary guidelines in the Provost's Academic Human Resources Salary Adjustment Guidelines or the Academic Human Resources Salary Adjustment Guidelines for the Union of Non-tenure Track Faculty (UNTF) Bargaining Unit.

-2019 Pay Dates for AY and AN Faculty: Pay dates will be May 29, June 30, July 31, and August 31.
-The May and June payrolls will be charged to the 2019-2020fiscal year.
-The July and August payrolls will be charged to the 2020-2021 fiscal year.
+2021 Pay Dates for AY and AN Faculty: Pay dates will be May 29, June 30, July 31, and August 31.
+The May and June payrolls will be charged to the 2021-2022 fiscal year.
+The July and August payrolls will be charged to the 2022-2023 fiscal year.
 More information on Payroll dates.

 Summer School Account: Individual summer school accounts have been created for the Dean's Office in each College with a summer school allocation.
 Units must use the designated summer school account that has been assigned to each college.
 If unclear on what the account number is, contact the Dean's Office.